dibyendumajumdar/nanojit/README.md

 ```

 ## More examples
+There are bunch of [tests](https://github.com/dibyendumajumdar/nanojit/tree/master/utils/nanojit-lirasm/lirasm/tests) that come with the lirasm tool.
+These are examples of LIR scripts.

 I am trying to use NanoJIT as the backend for a C compiler - you can see more examples of [NanoJIT LIR here](https://github.com/dibyendumajumdar/dmr_c/tree/master/nanojit-backend).

 ## Building NanoJIT